Basic Health and Safety Training: The Essential Guide for New Child Care - post

 Certification and Training Requirements

 • Many childcare programs mandate that staff complete in-person pediatric first aid and CPR training.
-This training is often provided by recognized organizations such as the American Red Cross or local health departments.
 Here are some considerations for certification:

 • In-Person Training: Hands-on training is crucial for mastering the skills needed to respond to emergencies effectively.